samthor/viz-observer/README.md

 This is an ES Module which exports the default method `vizObserver`.
 It notifies you when an element is resized or moved on a page, including when it appears or disappears (similar to but _not quite_ being added/removed from the DOM).
-See [this post](https://whistlr.info/2021/observing-dom/) for an explanation, or see this animation:
+See [this post](https://whistlr.info/2021/observing-dom/) for an explanation, or watch the animation:

 <div style="text-align: center">
   <img src="https://storage.googleapis.com/hwhistlr.appspot.com/assets/node-io-hack.webp" />